-Although the effects of vegetable intakes on MetS have been investigated by numerous epidemiological and interventional studies, most findings remain inconclusive[7,8].
-Furthermore in relation to type 2 diabetes, the efficacy of vegetable consumption is still not clear; some studies report inverse associations[9], while others report none[10,11]; yet another documented a threshold of around two-three servings/day of vegetables, after which diabetes and CVD risk did not reduce further[12,13,16].
-In the current study we found that consumption of vegetables, median intake of 440 g/wk, reduced risk of Mets by 60% among children and adolescents, findings consistent with dietary pattern studies, in which healthy diets rich in vegetables are associated with a reduced risk of MetS and its components in children and adolescents[39,40].
-However in a comprehensive systematic review of studies addressing fruit and vegetable consumption and cardiovascular risk indicators in adolescents, only one-third of the studies showed significant inverse associations of fruit and vegetable intakes and MetS and its components[41].
-This inconsistency of findings may be because of differences in the amounts and specific subgroups of vegetables intakes in different studies.
+Although the effects of vegetable intake on MetS have been investigated by numerous epidemiological and interventional studies, most findings remain inconclusive[7,8].
+Furthermore, in relation to type 2 diabetes, the efficacy of vegetable consumption is still not clear; some studies report inverse associations[9], while others report none[10,11].
+Another documented a threshold of around two-three servings/day of vegetables, after which diabetes and CVD risk did not reduce further[12,13,16].
+In the current study, we found that consumption of vegetables, median intake of 440 g/wk, reduced risk of MetS by 60% among children and adolescents, findings consistent with dietary pattern studies in which healthy diets rich in vegetables are associated with a reduced risk of MetS and its components in children and adolescents[39,40].
+However, in a comprehensive systematic review of studies addressing fruit and vegetable consumption and cardiovascular risk indicators in adolescents, only one-third of the studies showed significant inverse associations of fruit and vegetable intake and MetS and its components[41].
+This inconsistency may be because of differences in the amounts and specific subgroups of vegetables intake in different studies.
 More prospective and interventional studies are needed to specify the effects of various types of vegetables.

 The association between green leafy vegetables and nutrition-related chronic disease was less consistent in prospective studies.
-In the “CHANCES” project, results from NIH-AARP and EPIC Elderly (All, Greece) cohorts consumption of report green leafy vegetables is associated with a reduced [OR: 0.87 (0.84–0.90)] and increased [OR: 1.23 (1.01–1.50), OR: 1.52 (1.13–2.04)] risk of type 2 diabetes, respectively; yet the pooled analysis indicated no overall association between intakes of green leafy vegetables, type two diabetes[42] and CVD risk[16].
-Zhang et al[7], in a meta-analysis of observational studies concluded that consumption of green leafy vegetables might not be associated with risk of MetS.
-Despite the results given above, several different meta-analyses, suggest green leafy vegetable consumption significantly reduce risk of type 2 diabetes and CVD[9,11,16,18]; an increase of 0.2 serving/d of green leafy vegetables was associated with 13% reduction in type 2 diabetes[23].
-Our study showed that although consumption green leafy vegetables significantly reduced risk of MetS to a median intake of 27 g/wk, there was a threshold of around 30 g/d, after which this inverse association disappeared; similar reductions of associated risk until the last median intake has similarly been reported in two previous cohort studies[22,23].
-In the women’s health study (median intake 0.92 serving/d), and the shanghai women‘s health study (SWHS) (median intake 94.1 g/d), type 2 diabetes risk reduced up to the 4th quantile of intake, but not further[22,23].
-Green leafy vegetables contain maximum amount of nitrate, thus a risk-benefit effect of nitrate should be considered.
-The adequate intake for nitrate (3.7 mg/kg body weight/day equivalent to 222 mg nitrate per day for a 60 kg adult) is constantly exceeded in several dietary patterns; this overconsumption of dietary nitrate could hence be responsible for disappearance of an inverse association between green leafy vegetables intake and MetS, and the risk of type 2 diabetes after the third quartile of intake in our study and those of others[43].
+In the “CHANCES” project, results from NIH-AARP and EPIC Elderly (All, Greece) cohorts reported consumption of green leafy vegetables is associated with a reduced [OR: 0.87 (0.84–0.90)] and increased [OR: 1.23 (1.01–1.50), OR: 1.52 (1.13–2.04)] risk of type 2 diabetes, respectively.
+The pooled analysis indicated no overall association between intake of green leafy vegetables, type 2 diabetes[42], and CVD risk[16].
+Zhang et al[7], in a meta-analysis of observational studies, concluded that consumption of green leafy vegetables might not be associated with MetS risk.
+Despite the results given above, several different meta-analyses suggest that green leafy vegetable consumption significantly reduced risk of type 2 diabetes and CVD[9,11,16,18]; an increase of 0.2 serving/d of green leafy vegetables was associated with 13% reduction in type 2 diabetes[23].
+Our study showed that although consumption of green leafy vegetables significantly reduced risk of MetS to a median intake of 27 g/wk, there was a threshold of around 30 g/d, after which this inverse association disappeared; similar reductions of associated risk until the last median intake was similarly reported in two previous cohort studies[22,23].
+In the Women’s Health Study (median intake 0.92 serving/d), and the Shanghai Women‘s Health Study (median intake 94.1 g/d), type 2 diabetes risk reduced up to the fourth quartile of intake but not further[22,23].
+Green leafy vegetables contain a maximum amount of nitrate, thus a risk-benefit effect of nitrate should be considered.
+The adequate intake for nitrate (3.7 mg/kg body weight/day equivalent to 222 mg nitrate per day for a 60 kg adult) is constantly exceeded in several dietary patterns.
+This overconsumption of dietary nitrate could hence be responsible for the disappearance of an inverse association between green leafy vegetable intake and MetS and the risk of type 2 diabetes after the third quartile of intake in our study and those of others[43].